 “And, if you’re just consistent enough, and continue to do this and this, you can live Blissfully Ever After.”

 Can we not see how in doing so, we’re relying on “another” person’s choices, decisions, reactions, expressed feelings, or lack thereof, and actions to make our lives work for us?

-As a life coach, I would never give this advice to someone… but instead would teach an individual how to undo their social conditioning and media programming, to cultivate within themselves a loving relationship with themselves.
+As a life coach, I would never give this advice to someone… but instead would teach an individual how to identify “patterns” of unconscious behaviors learned in childhood that have fashioned the lens they see love through, undo their social conditioning and media programming, to cultivate within themselves a loving relationship with themselves.
 Then and only then can we truly LOVE another person.
 Until then codependency is all we’ll ever know or be capable of knowing.